Danault OT goal lifts Habs over Panthers

-"I thought Pacioretty, as a true leader tonight, you always lead by your actions and definitely and played really well.
-And Danault was solid.
-That whole line, they were really good for us tonight," Therrien said.

-"It was important for us to bounce back after the third period that we played yesterday.
-Right from the get-go I thought we dictated the game."

-Pacioretty and Gallagher scored for Montreal (22-9-5) while Alexander Radulov, Nathan Beaulieu, Danault and Pacioretty recorded assists.
-Montoya posted 31 saves.
+Max Pacioretty and Brendan Gallagher scored for Montreal (22-9-5) while Alexander Radulov, Nathan Beaulieu, Danault and Pacioretty recorded assists.
+Goaltender Al Montoya posted 31 saves.

 Gallagher scored his sixth goal at 17:23 of the third period to tie the game at 2-2.